ZenithMoonStudios/OldSchoolAdventure/README.md

 ZenithMoon Studios is allowing derivative works for **educational purposes** only (e.g. learning MonoGame or learning to make games) under these conditions:

-- No commercial use can be made
+- No commercial use can be made.
-- Obligation to credit Chris Hughes Games and ZenithMoon Studios
+- Obligation to credit Chris Hughes Games and ZenithMoon Studios.
-- Obligation to detail which part is being used or modified
+- Obligation to detail which part is being used or modified.

 ## Repository content